 The vineyards are near the village of Siva in the Daphnes area, south of Heraklion.

 The white Enstikto wine is a blend of 80% chardonay and 20% vidiano.
 It is a very good and balanced white wine.

 The red Enstikto wine is a blend of 70% syrah and 30% indigenous kotsifali.
 It is a smooth, aromatic and sensuous wine.

-Strataridakis Brothers' Winery This is a new winery located in the south of the island in the Moires area.
+Strataridakis Brothers' Winery This is a relatively new winery located in the south of the island in the Moires area.

 The white "Adoli Yis", a white wine made primarily from the grape Lagorthi is worthwhile.
-It is one of the few Greek white wines that I have found to improve with age.
+It is one of the Greek white wines that I have found to improve with age.
 I always thought that it starts life as a neutral, rather acidic wine until I tasted it young at the winery, where i realized that it has a rich fruity profile.
-It expands with age and in 5-6 years develops complex and noble aromas reminding aged roussane wines.
+It expands with age and in 5-6 years develops complex and noble aromas reminding aged Roussane wines.

 Another wine that I appreciated only when I tasted in their premises is a special cuvee of Moschofilero, called "Gris de Noir" made from a selected parcel in Mantineia.
 It has a superb complex aromatic profile dominated by rose aromas, that remind a bit gewurtztraminer, but are far superior because they are understated and elegant.
 The new onwnership though decided to oak this cuvee.
 What a bad decision!!!

 Their Mantineia is also very good with complex aromatics.
 I defy anyone to find them in pristine condition without going to the winery!
 Even in a recent tasting the winery organized in Heraklion the Gris de Noir was gone!